KOFiblto/Rigol-Digital/README.md

-# Free Custom Version of AlexZettler's Rigol1000z Repository
+## Free Custom Version of AlexZettler's Rigol1000z Repository

 This is my custom version, for private use, of AlexZettler's repository, [Rigol1000z](https://github.com/AlexZettler/Rigol1000z), which is a fork of jeanyvesb9's repository [Rigol1000z](https://github.com/jeanyvesb9/Rigol1000z), which is a fork of the original from jtambasco [RigolOscilloscope](https://github.com/jtambasco/RigolOscilloscope).

-It features:
+---
+## Additions to AlexZettler's repository
+Our class was asked to install AlexZettler's repository, but many in our class had difficulties installing it.
+So I decided to write Batch-Scripts to make the installation more beginner friendly and the usage easier.
 - `Install.bat` to install all dependencies
 - `Change_IP.bat` to change the IP
 - `Run.bat` to start the program
----
+- Pre-Release: Support for multiple screenshots and plotting data into `.csv` files

-## Install Guide
+### - Install Guide

 <details>
   <summary><b>Install Python 3.13</b>(Skip if already installed)</summary>